scottyschup/ruby-curriculum/rspec/test-doubles.md

 the `#charge_customer` method.
 Expectations need to be set up in advance.

-## The RSpec Book

-**Readings from the RSpec Book**:

-* ch14.1-ch14.5: mock basics
-* ch14.6: lots of options, just skim
-* ch14.7-ch14.8
-  * ch14.7 is a little airy; read it all, but I think the parts on isolation from dependencies, nondeterminism, and progress without implemented dependencies are the most practical.
-  * The ch14.8 subsection "Absence of Coverage" mentions one problem with mocks: that they don't test whether our mock object will correspond to the real object we'll actually encounter at runtime.
-More on this in the section on integration tests below.

 ## Integration tests
 Mocks let us write unit tests that isolate the functionality of a single class from other outside classes.
 This lets us live up to the